SM

 Shearer still finished as the highest scorer at that year's edition, though, and he was on target twice more at Euro 2000, making the net bulge against Germany and Romania in the group stage.

-However, as England suffered group-stage humiliation, the latter game marked Shearer's final match - and indeed goal - for the national team.
+However, as England suffered group-stage humiliation, the latter game marked Shearer's final match - and indeed goal - for the national team, and his record has since been matched by none other than Harry Kane himself.

-While Kane needs four more goals to overtake Shearer at the top of England's Euros goalscoring charts, the Bayern Munich striker is now his nation's outright leading male appearance maker at the Championships.
+While Kane needs one more goal to surpass Shearer at the top of England's Euros goalscoring charts, the Bayern Munich striker is now his nation's outright leading male appearance maker at the Championships.

 Present in every match for England during the 2016 and 2020 editions, Kane had participated in 11 European Championship matches for the Three Lions, the joint-most for his country alongside right-back stalwart Gary Neville, before captaining the nation in his 12th against Serbia, a new all-time high.

-Before Kane burst onto the English scene, Neville was involved in England's Euro 1996, 2000 and 2004 campaigns, although disciplinary indiscretions denied him the chance to top this list with a previously unrivalled 12.
+Before Kane burst onto the English scene, Neville was involved in England's Euro 1996, 2000 and 2004 campaigns, although disciplinary indiscretions denied him the chance to top this list with a previously unparalleled 12 before Euro 2024 began.

 Indeed, the ex-Manchester United man picked up two bookings at the 1996 edition before the semi-final loss to Germany, which he was forced to miss due to suspension as a result.